Gravity as the Source of Curvature, not curvature as the source of gravity

 When everything moves this way, our natural conclusion is that space itself must be curved.

-PEI’s insight is simple:
+PRI’s insight is simple:

 Space appears curved because gravity bends everything moving through it.